After installation, Studio for InDesign will have added the following components to InDesign:

 For more information about using the Dossier panel, see Working with Dossiers in Studio for InDesign and InCopy.

 - The Smart Jump tool.
-This tool allows you to link articles on different pages and/or on different layouts.
+This tool allows you to link articles on different pages and/or on different layouts, for example an article that is started on the front page of a newspaper which continues on a later page.
 For more information, see Smart Jump for Studio for InDesign: continuing an article on another page.

 - The Sticky Note tool.
 This tool allows you to place a Sticky Note — a short message or reminder — on the layout.
 For more information, see Working with Sticky Notes in Studio for InDesign and InCopy.